*THE TIMELINE*

 1930:

 - The mercs we play as in Team Fortress Classic work for the Mann brothers at this time.
-It is unknown how long their contracts lasted, especially when we take into account the many other mercenary groups revealed at the end of comic 6/beginning of comic 7.
+It is unknown for how long their contracts lasted, especially when we take into account the many other mercenary groups revealed at the end of comic 6/beginning of comic 7.

 Early 1930s: